Chief Analytics Officer, Aurora WDC

 Craig's professional bio / interests

-I'm a veteran external communication professionals with a few decades of experience.
+I'm a veteran external communication (i.e., corporate and public affairs) professional with a few decades of experience.
 I'm probably best known for having authored and or edited 16 books (mostly handbooks designed to guide better practice), but the thing I'm proudest of is helping lots of students discover and successfully pursue careers in com fields like PR, public affairs issue management, and stakeholder relations.
 I'm not hard to find, and am still practicing, researching and sharing my learning through my scholarship (look me up at my Google Scholar or Amazon links).
-I am also a former comm association president (Canada), an intelligence Fellow (CI Fellows), journal editor and board member (numerous), business school dean, endowed university research chair, Professor at a handful of universities.
+I am also a former comm association president (Canada), a strategy and intelligence Fellow (CI Fellows), journal editor (Journal of Public Affairs) and editorial board member (numerous), business school dean, endowed university research chair, Professor at a handful of universities.
 I find inspiration and strength in diversity and numbers.